discordia-space/CEV-Eris/CONTRIBUTING.md

 Finish what you start.
 A project is only done when it's merged, not just when the PR is up.
 After submitting something, try to make some time to be available over the next week or so to fix any requested changes after its reviewed.
 We won't merge unfinished work.

 Ask for help whenever you need it.
 No man is an island.
-Don't try to struggle alone, nobody will judge you for asking for help with even silly things
+Don't try to struggle alone, nobody will judge you for asking for help with even silly things.

 # Changelog Entries